asmaloney/gactar/doc/amod Config.md

 ## Module Config

-gactar supports a handful of modules and configuration options.
-The following outlines which options are available in the `modules` section.
+gactar supports a handful of modules and configuration options which are set in the `modules` section.

+For a list of a specific module's configuration options, run `gactar module info [module name]`.

+For a list of _all_ modules and their configuration options, run `gactar module info all`.

 Example: